DanielFriedrichs/mandible-speech-timing/README.md

 # Mandibular length and rapid syllable timing

-Code, minimized deidentified derived data, validated outputs, and figure-generation materials for the study *External mandibular length at a given stature relates to rapid syllable-repetition timing*.
+Code, minimized deidentified derived data, validated outputs, and figure-generation materials for the study *External mandibular length at a given stature is linked to slower syllable repetition*.

 ## Study scope